I tried this $9 weatherstripping tape on doors for an easy, instant block on winter drafts – it restored coziness in my living room

 Weatherstripping tape fixed our drafty front door

 This self-adhesive tape was the perfect quick fix.
 I used a Stanley knife to cut through the thicker base and stuck it under the bottom edge of my front door.
-It took less than minutes to install.
+It took less than five minutes to install.

 The draft problem began over Christmas when the temperature took a deep nose dive.
 I had avoided winter home maintenance mistakes and sealed gaps around my windows as I live in the UK and when it’s cold here, it’s hard to tolerate lower temperatures due to the humidity.
 Our rural home is also surrounded by large open fields, making any wind breezing through go straight to your bones.